ExaWorks/job-api-spec/specification.md

 are then submitted to the pilot system which sends them directly to the existing pilot job instances for execution, bypassing queuing systems/LRMs.
-The requirements for the APIs used to submit the pilot jobs as well as those used to run the application l and remote job management APIs.
+The requirements for the APIs used to submit the pilot jobs as well as those used to run the application and remote job management APIs.

 While the three usage scenarios share many similarities, there are subtle